Elektrobit/crinit/doc/adr/adr-pubkey-storage.md

 A number of public keys are available via the system keyring (in-kernel key management and retention facility, man 7 keyrings).
 If a crinit config is signed with one of them, it is considered trusted.

-The method with which to load the keys to the system keyring must be protected by the secure boot chain.
-The means with which to do that are implementation defined, possible examples could be:
+The method to load the keys to the system keyring must be protected by the secure boot chain.
+The means to do that are implementation defined, possible examples could be:

 * compilation into a signed Kernel
 * Kernel support for a hardware security module containing the key